 Before we even begin, let’s get one thing straight.
 If you had an immediate gut level reaction to the words “Stem Cells” I can assure you that you thought about a total different type.
 The regeneration stem cells discussed below are from human umbilical cords with which there are no ethical concerns.
-(We are actually making a healing use of what would otherwise be waste.)
+(We are actually making a health-enhancing use of what would otherwise be medical waste.)
 There will be more about stem cell sources later.
-If you did not hear the show Saturday, I recommend that you listen to it to hear the full exciting story about astonishing recoveries from serious joint problems.
-Two examples of many are Deanna’s crushed elbow and Dr. Young’s healed meniscus tears in his knee.
+If you did not hear the show August 5th, I recommend that you listen to it to hear the full exciting story about astonishing recoveries from serious joint problems.
+Examples of many are a crushed elbow, bone on bone knee with meniscus tears, and back problems.

 When we are born, we are endowed with an enormous number of stem cells.
 That is because they are needed to flood the baby’s body, building tissues and organs of all types.
 Unfortunately, as we age, we have fewer of these cells and therefore have a harder time rebounding from stresses and injury.
 By the time we are teenagers, we have only 10% as many stem cells as we did originally.
 By the time we are age 50, we only have ¼ as many as a teen.
 And on it goes.
 Our own stem cells can be gathered with types of surgery (into blood marrow or liposuction).
-In addition to the relative scarcity of cells from those sources, I personally wonder if our aged stem cells have not accumulated damage like our other cells have done and might therefore be less vigorous.
-There is another approach where doctors inject young stem cells.
+In addition to the surgical risks, the cells from those sources are relatively scarce.
+I personally wonder if our aged stem cells haven’t accumulated damage like our other cells and might be less vigorous.
+The preferred approach is where doctors inject brand new stem cells.

 When stems cells are placed into a suffering joint, in the vast majority of cases, damage to ligaments, tendons and bone is soon repaired.